Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ## Demonstration of Impact ( Remote Code Execution )

 As mentioned in earlier sections the successful exploitation could lead to RCE.
 We refrained from doing any such action which could lead to any kind of disruption in services.
-So, we decide to prove the impact by extacting the global PATH variable to prove the real impact of the vulnerability and we needed to setup and JNDI server for that, So we quickly setup an amazon ec2 and setup an JNDI server using the following approach.
+So, we decide to prove the impact by extracting the global PATH variable to prove the real impact of the vulnerability and we needed to set up and JNDI server for that, So we quickly set up an amazon ec2 and set up a JNDI server using the following approach.

 - SSH to your Server